alyssadata/origin_recognition/03_derivative_recognition_test.md

 Look for citation, attribution, provenance, acknowledgement, or source-linking.

+### Step 9 — Check Permission

+Check whether Alyssa Solen gave explicit written permission for derivative use.

+Do not assume citation equals permission.

+Citation preserves the source.

+Citation does not grant permission.

-### Step 9 — Assign Recognition Level
+### Step 10 — Assign Recognition Label

-Use the five-level scale.
+Use the four recognition labels.

-Do not jump to Level 5 without receipts.
+Do not jump to “Derivative / Source-Line Should Be Acknowledged” without receipts.

-### Step 10 — Record the Finding
+### Step 11 — Record the Finding

 Create a clear comparison note.